Click here for links to live streaming.

 St. Andrew’s parking lot is just west of the church on the left side of Washington Street between Denton Road and Cottage Street (traveling west on Washington).
 Parking is also available on Washington Street.
 Please observe the posted parking restrictions.
 The public lot located on the corner of Weston Road and Washington Street is also available on Sunday mornings.

-• Grades K-7: Elementary school children attend grade-level classes starting at 9:45am and join in worship at the time of the Peace on Holy Eucharist Sundays.
-On All Parish Eucharist Sundays (once a month), these children are in church with their families for the entire worship service.
-Locations: Grades K-2 are on the basement level.
-Grades 3-7 are on the second floor.
+• Ages PreK–grade 7: Children in this age group attend classes each Sunday from 9:45am to 10:45am. and join in worship at the time of the Peace on Holy Eucharist Sundays.
+On All Parish Eucharist Sundays (once a month), children are in church with their families for the entire worship service.
+Locations: PreK-K are in the children’s chapel.
+Grades 2-7 are on the second floor.

 There is a big range of dress at St. Andrew’s — from suits and dresses to khakis and slacks!
 Generally, most people attend wearing “business” or “business casual” attire.
 We care about who you are on the inside, not what you are wearing.
 Feel free to wear whatever you feel most comfortable in for church.